What is Special Olympics?

 What ages are eligible?

-Almost every age is eligible for Special Olympics programming in Nova Scotia from four to 88.
-Special Olympics Nova Scotia also has a youth program for children aged four to 12, which focuses on structured play and introduction to games, teams, competitions and socialization.
+Special Olympics Nova Scotia offers programming for individuals with intellectual disabilities starting from the age of 2 yrs old.
+Special Olympics Nova Scotia offers youth program for youth aged 2 to 12, which focuses on structured play and introduction to games, teams, competitions and socialization.
 To learn more, go to our Youth Development page.

 What sports are offered in Nova Scotia?